Skip to content

 Whether you’re a regular visitor to Sissinghurst Castle Garden, or planning your first trip, make your group visit a happy and memorable one.

-Sited in the grounds of a great Elizabethan house, framed by the rich Kentish landscape of woods, farmland, lakes and streams, the famous Sissinghurst Castle Garden with its pink brick tower is the result of creative tension between the formal design approach of Harold Nicolson and the abundant planting preferences of his wife, Vita Sackville-West.
+Nestled within the Kent countryside, the internationally renowned Sissinghurst Castle Garden is the result of creative tension between the formal design approach of Harold Nicolson and the abundant planting preferences of his wife, Vita Sackville-West.

 The guided tours are in English and large groups are often split into smaller groups of approximately 10, with one guide per group.
 Please make sure that you have sufficient interpreters, if required.